I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The British people had been traumatized by the meat grinder of the Great War and members of the Detection Club had also been affected.

 Agatha Christie worked as a nurse in a Red Cross hospital patching up wounded young men.
-He own brother, Monty, was badly wounded and died early.
+Her own brother, Monty, was badly wounded and died young.

 The husband of Dorothy L. Sayers, Captain Oswald Fleming, was another war casualty who had bouts of ill health and who drank too much.
 He was resentful of his wife's success.